danchoi/vmail/README.markdown

 Tip: When you're entering your search query, `<C-u>` clears the query line.

-Power-Tip: `<C-f>` opens a mini-editor that contains the current query plus a history of previous vmail search queries.
+Power-Tip: When you're at the search query prompt, `<C-f>` opens a mini-editor that contains the current query plus a history of previous vmail search queries.
 You can edit any line in this mini-editor and press ENTER to perform the query on that line.

 ## Using vmail with MacVim